sbd-community/handbook/docs/standards/us/nist-sp-800-218-ssdf-overview.md

 | **Define Security Checks**<br/>[SSDF PO.4](#appendix-prepare-the-organization-po-practices--tasks) | Establish criteria for security gates in the development process (e.g., no 'critical' vulnerabilities in SBOM scans before release). | [CI/CD Hardening](../../implementation/operate-phase/cicd-hardening.md) |
 | **Maintain Secure Environments**<br/>[SSDF PO.5](#appendix-prepare-the-organization-po-practices--tasks) | Separate and protect development, build, test, and distribution environments; harden developer endpoints. | [CI/CD Hardening](../../implementation/operate-phase/cicd-hardening.md) |

+## 4. Assessing Conformance with the SSDF

+Unlike a formal regulation like the EU's [Cyber-Resilience Act (CRA)](../eu/cra-overview.md), the SSDF is a *framework*, not a law with a prescribed certification scheme.
+There is no official "SSDF Certification" or a system of third-party audits that grants market access.
+Instead, demonstrating conformance is about attestation, internal validation, and preparation for other regulatory requirements.

+### 4.1 US Government Self-Attestation
+The most significant driver for SSDF conformance is **US Executive Order 14028**, "Improving the Nation's Cybersecurity."
+In response, the Office of Management and Budget (OMB) requires that any software provider selling to US federal agencies must sign a **Secure Software Development Attestation Form**.

+This form requires the provider to attest that they follow secure development practices, with the SSDF being the primary benchmark.
+While it is a "self-attestation," it is a formal, legally significant declaration of compliance.

+### 4.2 Using the SSDF for Internal Gap Analysis
+Many organizations use the SSDF as a maturity model to benchmark their existing Secure Development Lifecycle (SDL) practices.
+By mapping their internal processes, tools, and policies against the SSDF's practices and tasks (as detailed in the Appendices below), they can:
+- Identify gaps where their processes fall short.
+- Prioritize areas for improvement.
+- Create a roadmap for maturing their security posture.

+### 4.3 Preparing for Formal Audits
+While the SSDF itself doesn't mandate audits, adopting it is excellent preparation for regulations that do.
+A development process built on the SSDF's principles generates the exact kind of evidence needed for formal audits under other schemes:
+- **For the CRA**: An SSDF-aligned process directly addresses the secure development lifecycle requirements in [CRA Annex I](../eu/cra-overview.md#annex-i-requirements).
+- **For the FDA**: The SSDF aligns with the principles in the FDA's cybersecurity guidance for medical devices.

+By treating the SSDF as a blueprint, a manufacturer can be confident they are building the processes and documentation required to pass future mandatory audits.

 ## Appendix: Prepare the Organization (PO) Practices & Tasks

 This section provides a summary of the practices and tasks for the "Prepare the Organization" (PO) group from the SSDF.